Vernal-Rain/emobot/README.md

 - Deploy app (currently only runs on local host)
 - Better word recognition to support broader range of emotions
 - More fun results :)
 - Incorporate ML algorithms for more appropriate responses to complex entries
+- Ability to have longer, more realistic conversations

 ###### (´｡• ω •｡\`)